npm/libnpmpublish/README.md

 supported by your current node version is allowed -- npm clients that do not support those algorithms will simply ignore the unsupported hashes.

+If `opts.access` is passed in, it must be one of `public` or `restricted`.
+Unscoped packages cannot be `restricted`, and the registry may agree or disagree with whether you're allowed to publish a restricted package.

 ##### Example

 ```javascript